iotaledger/documentation/channels/0.1/introduction/core-concepts.md

 Authors have two choices for communicating with subscribers before generating the session key:

-- Allowing subscribers to send `Subscribe` messages
+- Allow subscribers to send `Subscribe` messages
-- Setting up subscribers outside of the channel
+- Set up subscribers outside of the channel

 #### Allowing subscribers to send `Subscribe` messages